MicrosoftDocs/powerquery-docs/powerquery-docs/data-types.md

 # Data types in Power Query

-Data types in Power Query are used to classify content to have a more structured dataset.
-A data type is said to ***conform*** to that data type.<!--What does this mean?-->
+Data types in Power Query are used to classify values to have a more structured dataset.
+Data types are defined at the field level&mdash;values inside a field are set to ***conform*** to the data type of the field.

 The data type of a column is displayed on the left side of the column heading with an icon that symbolizes the data type.